SolRacht/WritingComDownloader/README.md

 - Save stories to a local database
 - Read them in your browser

-You need a premium writing.com account to use it.
+You need a paid (basic or above) writing.com account to use this.
 It cannot handle the "Interactive Stories are Temporarily Unavailable" error page.

 ## Setup